RyanTruran/ToneGenerator/README.md

 Additionally, the Console will be updated to provide immediate feedback on which note was played, with the last message displaying on the top.

-## Features that need to be implemented
+## Features that would be nice.

-~~Blocking the Execution of the connect button once the device is connected,~~

-Killing all threads once the application exits.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyMTAyMzAsLTg5MzkyMTU5MCwtMTEzMT
-Y0NDIxOCwtMTQyNDc4MTEwMSwtOTUxODI5NzNdfQ==
+eyJoaXN0b3J5IjpbLTU2MjQxMTQ5MywtNzIxMDIzMCwtODkzOT
+IxNTkwLC0xMTMxNjQ0MjE4LC0xNDI0NzgxMTAxLC05NTE4Mjk3
+M119
 -->